Terracotta Tiles and introduction

 Is terracotta tile durable?

 These tiles are durable in most residential applications as well as commercial applications in warm climates.
-Most terracotta tiles are not frost proof.
-As long as they are used in warm climates, they can be used exterior and interior applications.
+Most terracotta tiles are not frostproof.
+As long as they are used in warm climates, they can be used in exterior and interior applications.
 For interior applications, they should be sealed after installation.

 Types of tiles:

-Hand made vs. machine-made are the main types.
-Hand made terracotta tiles are as the name implies, whereas machine-made ones are extruded in big pug mils.
+Hand-made vs. machine-made are the main types.
+Hand-made terracotta tiles are as the name implies, whereas machine-made ones are extruded in big pug mils.
 They are then automatically fed into dryers and kilns.
-Due to natural shrinkage of either category, they mar or may not be rectified for more precise sizing.
+Due to the natural shrinkage of either category, they may or may not be rectified for more precise sizing.

-Also, where terracotta comes determines the color of it.
+Also, where the terracotta comes from determines its color of it.
 Most are made from clay mines in Southern Spain, Portugal, Turkey, Italy, and Mexico.
 These regions have various Colors of raw material, and each factory has a slightly different color body and texture tile.

 Finally, we glaze some of these tiles into endless glaze combinations.
-Our popular Las Palmas terracotta collection comes in a chevron shape, an extended picket, and various square and rectangular tiles.
+Our popular rustic floor terracotta tiles collection comes in a chevron shape, an extended picket, and various square and rectangular tiles.
 The antiqued white glaze color is one of the most agreeable glazed tiles in the World.